StephanieUgwuanya/ClimateWins-Machine-Learning-Python-Part2/README.md

 <b>1.
 Unsupervised Learning Models</b>

-•  K-Means Clustering – Used to identify weather patterns and clusters in weather data over the last 80 years.
+•  K-Means Clustering – Used to identify weather patterns and clusters in weather data over time.

 •  Dendrograms and Principal Component Analysis (PCA) – Used for dimensionality reduction to simplify weather data and identify patterns or clusters within the data.